-However, its mixture of Bluetooth and Wi-Fi connectivity and integration with the wider Sonos ecosystem, meant that the Roam impressed us initially, and it could beat one of the best Bluetooth speakers on the planet, the Ultimate Ears Boom 3.
+Its mixture of Bluetooth and Wi-Fi connectivity, integration with the wider Sonos ecosystem, and surprising volume levels meant that the Roam impressed us - but how does it stack up against one of our favorite Bluetooth speakers, the Ultimate Ears Boom 3?

 On paper, the UE Boom 3 is a far simpler device, only offering Bluetooth connectivity.
-However, its rugged design, great app integration, and lower price means that the Sonos will have its work cut out if it wants to knock out the competition.
+However, its rugged design, great app integration, and lower price will make it a very attractive prospect for adventurous types.

 Sonos Roam vs UE Boom 3: price and availability

-That makes it the cheapest Sonos speaker we’ve ever seen – though the UE Boom 3 is cheaper still.
+That price tag still makes it the cheapest Sonos speaker to date in the US and UK – though the UE Boom 3 is cheaper still.

 The UE Boom 3 is available to buy for $149.99 / £129.99 / AU$199.95, which is around $30 more expensive than its predecessor, the UE Boom 2.
 However, as the speaker launched in 2018, it’s often discounted to prices in the region of $120 / £100 / AU$150.

 Still too pricey?
 There are plenty of more budget-friendly Bluetooth speakers on the market, including the Anker Soundcore Flare, the UE Wonderboom 2, and the Urbanista Brisbane.

 In terms of shape and size, the Sonos Roam and the UE Boom 3 look fairly similar, with slim cylindrical builds and rubberized end caps.

 However, only the UE Boom features a wraparound fabric grille for 360-degree music playback.
 The Sonos Roam’s drilled grille is limited to the front of the speaker, though its shape means you have a little more flexibility as to where you place it – you have the choice to position it horizontally for stability on uneven ground or vertically for a smaller footprint, with its triangular shape funneling sound upwards.